 c).
 Fill out your phone number & web address if applicable.

 d).
-Business Description: this needs to contain the general summery of what you offer along with what separates you from your competition.
-Do not try to keyword stuff this area as that will not help with your ranking.
+Business Description: this needs to contain the general summary of what you offer along with what separates you from your competition.
+Do not try to keyword stuff in this area, as that will not help your ranking.

 Next, follow the ‘info’ section to add your business category.
 If multiple apply, select them all.